barongracias/barongracias.github.io/_pages/about.md

 layout: single
 ---

-I'm a senior data scientist who ships AI, analytics, and ML products for payments, fraud, and product teams.
-I pair a University of Cambridge MPhil in Machine Learning & AI for Physics with hands-on delivery at Mastercard, turning messy data into decisions leadership can act on.
+I'm a Senior Data Scientist from Mastercard and an ML/AI specialist from the University of Cambridge.
+I design AI systems, build robust ML models, and deliver revenue-generating projects—including publishing government insights with the UK Office for National Statistics.
+I pair a Cambridge MPhil in Machine Learning & AI for Physics with hands-on delivery in regulated payments/fraud teams to turn messy data into decisions leadership can act on and to help teams identify high-ROI AI implementations.
 The goal: models, dashboards, and playbooks that hold up in regulated environments and stay explainable.

 ## Career snapshots
 **Senior Data Scientist, Mastercard**